faridfaraji/Dictionary_APP_Inprogress/README.md

 # Dictionary_APP_Inprogress
-This app will be a French words app , it still far from complete.
+This app will be a French words app